sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 {{<readfile "dependency-inversion-c/core/components/src/worker.c" >}}
 {{< /highlight >}}

-## Pulling it all together
+## Wiring together into an Application
-Its now trivial to create a `main` which instantiates a few different workers, and flexibly select which logger to use.
+It's now trivial to create a `main` which instantiates a few different workers, and flexibly select which logger to use.
 We'll create three loggers: two that utilize the stdout implementation and one that logs to a file.
+Each logger instance maintains its own module name buffer, allowing multiple workers to share the same logger implementation while retaining independent module names.

 {{< highlight c >}}
 {{<readfile "dependency-inversion-c/app/main.c" >}}